gateio/gateapi-nodejs/docs/SpotApi.md

 const status = "open"; // 'open' | 'finished' | List orders based on status  `open` - order is waiting to be filled `finished` - order has been filled or cancelled const opts = {
   'page': 1, // number | Page number
-  'limit': 100, // number | Maximum number of records returned.
-If `status` is `open`, maximum of `limit` is 100 'account': "cross_margin" // string | Specify operation account.
+  'limit': 100, // number | Maximum number of records to be returned.
+If `status` is `open`, maximum of `limit` is 100 'account': "cross_margin", // string | Specify operation account.
 Default to spot and margin account if not specified.
 Set to `cross_margin` to operate against margin account
-};
+  'from': 56, // number | Time range beginning, default to 7 days before current time 'to': 56, // number | Time range ending, default to current time 'side': "sell" // 'buy' | 'sell' | All bids or asks.
+Both included if not specified };
 api.listOrders(currencyPair, status, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),